How to Get Rid of Food Coloring on Skin

 The rubbing alcohol method

 Alcohol or even acetone are both good household ingredients that are known for helping you get rid of unwanted stains.
+Rubbing alcohol is particularly effective because it acts as a solvent, breaking down the stain for easier removal.
 Let's take a look at how to get rid of food coloring on the skin with this method.

 Things needed